Minsdata/frp-docker/README.md

 # frp-docker:
-Frp docker version bulit from fatedier/frp latest relase (100% oringal source code used from [fatedier/frp](https://github.com/fatedier/frp)).
+Frp docker version bulit from fatedier/frp oringal source code latest relase.

 Frp: A fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.